Home » The Difficult Connection Between Mental Health and Addiction

 Are you looking for information on addiction treatment options, or just need someone to talk to?
 We are here to help.

-When you come to Paramount Recovery Centers IOP in Massachusetts, we aim to make you feel as welcome as possible.
+When you come to Paramount Recovery Centers, we aim to make you feel as welcome as possible.
 We recognize that many individuals dependent on drugs or alcohol struggle to deal with trauma, rage, guilt, or anxiety.
 We will do everything possible to make guests feel at ease and secure.
-We provide various options for men’s and women’s IOP in MA, including Virtual IOP and Evening IOP.
-You can learn more about our intensive outpatient program by giving us a call or reaching us through our online contact form.
+We provide various treatment approaches for men and women seeking help for addiction.
+You can learn more about our effective treatments by messaging us through our online contact form.

 Medically Reviewed By